robenkleene/software-references/firefox/firefox-settings.md

 - `browser.link.open_newwindow: 2`: Open links to in new window instead of tabs
 - `browser.altClickSave`: Allow download by `MMB` clicking
 - `accessibility.typeaheadfind`: Search as you type
+- `browser.tabs.insertAfterCurrent`: Insert new tab to the right of current tab

 ## Settings